 As one of seven certified cultural districts in the state, the Kendall Whittier District attracts a sea of local and statewide visitors.
 Although the flourishing art scene lost some of its vitality during the 1960s, this area has seen a resurgence of businesses, foot traffic and programming in recent years.
 With landmarks like the Whittier Square clock tower and the Circle Cinema within its boundaries, this Tulsa district attracts many history and art enthusiasts, as well as foodies searching for the perfect pastry at Pancho Anaya Bakery.

 Aside from popular gathering spaces, the Kendall Whittier District also boasts a variety of creative businesses owned by locals.
 Head to the weekly Kendall Whittier Mercado to pick up crafts made by district residents, or choose an artful arrangement of flowers from Ever Something Flower Shop.
 Local vintage store Jo and June is sure to strike up interior design inspiration, while Urban Art Lab Studios will provide plenty of artwork to fill blank walls at home.
-While exploring this art-friendly district in Tulsa, be sure to support a diverse range of local arts, like witnessing a latte art throwdown at She Brews Coffee House.

 To add a modern twist to this historic area, innovators have also constructed a cluster of shipping crate containers, known as The Boxyard.
 Venture over to the Boxyard to enjoy rooftop views of the Tulsa skyline as well as a myriad of local retail shops.
 Neighbors like Rose Rock Microcreamery and Open Container opened their doors and made their unique mark.
 You can also browse through Oklahoma-themed offerings found at Okie Dokie while venturing into the Boxyard.